 France recognized South Sudan on 9 July 2011, the day of its independence.
 The bilateral relationship has been cordial since.
 France has been represented in the autonomous government of South Sudan since 2006, when it opened an embassy office in Juba, which was then made into a Consulate General in 2010.
 When South Sudan declared its independence on 9 July 2011, the French Consulate-General in Juba became France’s Embassy in South Sudan.

 France was one of the only countries to keep its embassy open when conflict within the country broke out in 2013 and again in 2016.
 Since 1 January 2017, it has consisted of a diplomatic presence post with five staff members.

 France supports the mediation efforts of countries in the region through the Intergovernmental Authority on Development and African Union.
 It commends the signing of the Revitalized Agreement on the Resolution of Conflict in South Sudan (R-ARCSS) and the training of the National Unity Government.
 France’s action is in line with that of the EU (arms embargo since 1994 on Sudan extended to South Sudan in 2011; application of individual sanctions; support for the peaceful co-existence of the two Sudans).

 South Sudan opened an Embassy in France in July 2012.

 In 2020, the French community of South Sudan was made up of 50 registered French nationals in the Embassy, who are mainly engaged in humanitarian activities in the country.

 Most recent visit to Paris: President Salva Kiir attended the Élysée Summit in December 2013.
 The Ministry of Education, Mr Deng Deng Hoc, attended UNESCO’s 40th General Conference in Paris in November 2019.

-• Visits to Juba: Alain Juppé, Ministre d’État, Minister of Foreign and European Affairs, represented France in Juba for the independence ceremonies.
+Most recent visits to Juba: Alain Juppé, Ministre d’État, Minister of Foreign and European Affairs, represented France in Juba for the independence ceremonies in 2011.